leanprover-community/lean4-metaprogramming-book/md/main/dsls.md

 that these rules are run in sequence, and this allows for the Lean syntax to be extended gracefully in an open-ended fashion.

-We can see from the output that Lean did try to runthe rule `elab_aexp_ident` which failed.
+We can see from the output that Lean did try to run the rule `elab_aexp_ident` which failed.
 It then fell back to running `elab_aexp_num`, which succeeded.

 We can try a piece of grammar that has not been handled yet, and see how both elaborators